 The measured moisture values can be modified by application of a third order polynomial function to correct for different soil types, soil compaction levels, non-linearity in the sensor output, etc. It is activated by setting the mode parameter to "1" using the SDI-12 extended command aXM1!
 The polynomial equation is shown below.
 Coefficients are adjusted with the SDI-12 extended command aXCi.
 There is a set of polynomial coefficients for each segment.
-Refer to the following tables for correlation between 'i' and the associated coefficient:

-$n = A^m^3 + B^m^2 + C^m + D$
+$$n = Am^3 + Bm^2 + Cm + D$$

 Default settings for the A to D coefficients are 0, 0, 1, 0 respectively, which is equivalent to the original moisture reading of m.
-The coefficients are entered and expressed as IEEE-754 32-bit hexadecimal values, e.g. 1.0 = 0x3F800000.
-Refer to the table of commands on the following pages for the appropriate commands for all sensor types.